Stem cells in a beaker

 We derive induced pluripotent stem cells from human cells, such as skin or blood cells.
 These are adult cells that are subsequently reprogrammed back to stem cells.
 The cells are freely donated under informed consent, for development of cell therapies, and the donation is regulated according to applicable laws and regulations.

-We support the position that human embryonic stem cells and the original human cells derived from them cannot be patented.
-However, we agree that the research-based protocols used to develop stem cells into therapeutic cells could be patentable.
+We agree that the research-based protocols used to develop stem cells into therapeutic cells could be patentable.

 We encourage a clear international legislative framework and regulations around the use of human pluripotent stem cells that also ensures that the knowledge obtained can be used for development of cell therapies to help people suffering from serious chronic diseases.